ids/cluster-builder/README.md

 	$ bash cluster-control eg/demo-k8s suspend

 ### Updating Cluster VM Nodes
-New and still experimental, this command will update the cluster nodes binaries to the latest version, while retaining the Kubernetes major version.
+This command will update the cluster nodes binaries to the latest version, as well as orchestrate a controlled __minor__update or controlled __major__update of a Kubernetes cluster.

 Use **cluster-update**: